arnavgautam/TreeHacks2015/HOLs/HOL-ServiceBusTopics/HOL.md

 	> **Note:** It can take a few minutes while your service is provisioned.

-1. Once the namespace is active, select the service's row and click **Connection Information** in the bottom menu.
+1. Once the namespace is active, select the service's row and click **Connection Information** in the bottom bar.

 	![Connection information](Images/connection-information.png?raw=true)